 The best place to start your search is by asking friends who live nearby.
 If you’re new to town, try looking on-line on neighborhood parenting sites.

 Do the doctors you’re considering live nearby?
 And, do they accept your insurance?
-Though the insurance concern may not impact everyone facing this decision, location usually does.
 Though you may have heard raves about Dr. X, if they live out of easy reach, emergency visits may not be so easy to get too if subways or traffic are involved.
-And, if finances are of concern, there are enough doctors that you’d probably get along fine with, so consider starting out with one that you like who also accepts your current coverage.
+If there’s someone you like who isn’t covered by your insurance, there are enough doctors that you’d probably get along fine with, so consider starting out with one that you like who also accepts your current coverage.

 Often pediatricians allow soon-to-be parents to ‘meet and greet’.
 This initial consult (generally free of charge) allows you to see if you get along.
 And, this is usually a time when you can ask the doctor questions about topics that may be of special concern to you.
 If the doctor you’re considering doesn’t offer these consults, check with friends who currently use this doctor and ask if they wouldn’t mind having you tag along with them on their next visit.